United States Regiments & Batteries > New York > 79th New York Infantry Regiment

 Battle of Secessionville

 The regiment lost 1 officer and 34 men killed or mortally wounded, 5 officers and 74 men wounded, and 34 men missing.
+Lieutenant Colonel David Morrison was wounded.

-July 12-16 Moved to Newport News, Va.
+July 12-16 Moved to Newport News, Virginia.

-August 4-6 To Fredericksburg and asigned to 2nd Brigade, 1st Division, 9th Army Corps, Army of the Potomac
+August 4-6 To Fredericksburg and asigned to 2nd Brigade, 1st Division, 9th Corps, Army of the Potomac

 August 13-